ITSLeeds/pct/cran-comments.md

-This version includes a small bug fix.
+This version includes a fix due to changes in sf.

 ## Test environments
-* local OS X install, R 3.6.0
+* local Ubuntu install, R 3.6.1
 * ubuntu 14.04 (on travis-ci)
-* win-builder (devel)
 * cyclecstreets dependency requires an API, so some tests will be skipped if not provided.

 ## R CMD check results